Jack Michaels: Colorado Gold Kings

 The Gold Kings folded on August 1, 2002, ending Michaels' three-season tenure with the team.
 According to Michaels, he was desperate at the time, as job opportunities would be filled with training camp starting in a month, and believed he was "not well established enough to take a year off".
-His job search left him the option to go to Greenville, South Carolina or to join the WCHL's Anchorage Aces in Anchorage, Alaska.
+His job search left him with the option to go to Greenville, South Carolina or to join the WCHL's Anchorage Aces in Anchorage, Alaska.
 Michaels was hesitant to join the Aces at the time, as the team was poorly managed to the point that the owners tried to sell the team on eBay.
 Nonetheless, of the two options, Michaels believed the Aces had more potential with its devoted fan base, and accepted the offer to work in Anchorage.